t-crest/patmos/c/apps/ownspm/README.md

 This compiles and downloads a simple test for the one-way shared memory.
 Change `MAIN` to the appropriate test.

+`hello_spm.c` does simple checks on a shared SPM `timing.c` measures access times (with shifts with the deadline device) `single_owner.c` does a multicore test on a single SPM with ownership `test_owner.c` does a multicore test with two SPMs with ownership

 ## The Version of the Submitted Paper